mosaicnetworks/evm-lite-cli/docs/getting-started.md

 `evmlc` is configured to connect to `localhost:8080`, so the client and node are ready to talk.

-How many coins where assigned to the account? let's check!
+How many coins were assigned to the account? let's check!

-## 4) List accounts
+## 4. List accounts

 Back in the interactive `evmlc` session, type `accounts list -f`